p-martinho/Enumeration/README.md

 ### Generator Diagnostics

 The generator tries to report errors when the user does common mistakes, namely about naming the enumeration members with names already in use.
 In some cases, there are no compile errors on the user code.
-Without the diagnostics report from the generator, the user would not know why the generator doesn't work.
+Without the diagnostics from the generator, the user would not know why the generator doesn't work.

-For instance, naming the enumeration member and field the same, the Enumeration class will not be generated and an error is reported:
+For instance, assigning the same name for the enumeration member and for the field, the Enumeration class will not be generated and an error is reported:

 ```c#
 [Enumeration]